 Paul Jay Fink, M.D.

-Dr. Fink, a prominent psychiatrist, psychoanalyst. and speaker.
-He is a past-president of the American Psychiatric Association and the founder and current president of the Leadership Council.
+Dr. Fink, was a prominent psychiatrist, psychoanalyst. and speaker.
+He was a past-president of the American Psychiatric Association and the founder and former president of the Leadership Council.

-Dr. Fink currently serves on a variety of committees having to do with issues of youth violence.
+Dr. Fink also served on a variety of committees having to do with issues of youth violence.
 He helped found the Children's Emotional Response Team in Philadelphia and chairs the Youth Homicide Subcommittee of the Philadelphia Youth Fatality Review Team.
-He also chairs the Philadelphia County Medical Society Subcommittee on Youth, and serves on the Board of the Philadelphia Health Management Corporation, and the Philadelphia Board of Health.
+He chaired the Philadelphia County Medical Society Subcommittee on Youth, and served on the Board of the Philadelphia Health Management Corporation, and the Philadelphia Board of Health.

 Edward J. Frischholz, Ph.D.

 Dr. Frischholz is a licensed clinical psychologist in the State of Illinois.
 Dr. Frischholz did his graduate training in psychology at Fordham University, Columbia University and the University of Illinois.
 He did his clinical internship at Bellevue Hospital and New York University Medical Center .
 Dr. Frischholz has numerous peer-reviewed, publications which have appeared in such journals as the: American Journal of Psychiatry; Journal of Abnormal Psychology; Archives of General Psychiatry; Journal of Consulting and Clinical Psychology; American Journal of Clinical Hypnosis; International Journal of Clinical and Experimental Hypnosis; Journal of Marital and Family Therapy ; and Journal of Psychiatry and the Law.
 He is a Fellow of the American Society of Clinical Hypnosis and Division 30 (the Society for Psychological Hypnosis) of the American Psychological Association.
 He is also a certified consultant for the American Society of Clinical Hypnosis.